beryx/streamplify/README.md

 The utilities offered by Streamplify include:

-- combinatorics streams: permutations, combinations, cartesian product etc.
+- combinatorics streams: permutations, combinations, cartesian products etc.
 - classes that help you implement your own efficient parallel streams.

 **Example**